crypto-willie/cignalsio-Trade-Setup/Intraday-Strategy.md

 ##### Intraday Scalp Strategy with [cignals.io](https://cignals.io)
 ******************************************************************
 Before I discovered [cignals.io](https://cignals.io), I use combination confluences to build my strategy.
+I use Price Action, VSA, VPA, Volume Profile, & I understand theory behind SMC concept.
+I've read few books on Wycoff theory.
+Using combination of these is how I trade.

 I'm new to order flow and still learning to read tape.
 I've read few books recently; I somewhat understand it.
-I can't help you there. [cignals.io](https://cignals.io) can, it finds Imbalances for you, which is big part of tape reading.
-What I do know, I can read Price Action, VSA, VPA, Volume Profile, & I understand theory behind SMC concept.
-I've read few books on Wycoff theory.
-Using combination of these is how I trade.
+I can't help you here.
+I've highlighted below what you need to research. [cignals.io](https://cignals.io) can, it finds Imbalances for you, which is big part of tape reading.
 Other thing I love about [cignals.io](https://cignals.io) is confirmation on ["Auction Theory"](https://www.youtube.com/watch?v=b62FlkIvE9E&ab_channel=Cignals).
 Sometimes on traditional chart I'm not 100% if it fails or not!

-I'm Crypto Scalper, I hardly never swing trade due to market conditions.
-I prefer Range and Intraday until market back trending.
+Absorbution where you will notice blocks on price chart where price has not move with relatively high volume.
+Initiative will be market turn coming out absorbution.
+This is aggression, look for longs in ask column.
+Aggression in bid column you look for shorts.

 I trade off 30m, 15m, & 3m chart.

 Check there [youtube](https://www.youtube.com/@CignalsIO) channel out!
 Great information there!